The Lightly Platform¶

 Once you have created a dataset you can upload images using drag and drop or by clicking to the marked area in the web application.
 Upload images through drag-and-drop or using the Python Package according to: Upload data using the CLI

-Embeddings can be uploaded using the Python Package.
-You can not upload embedding through the web interface.
-Instead Upload embeddings using the CLI
+Embeddings can be uploaded using the Python Package or the front-end.
+The simplest way to upload the embeddings is from the command line: Upload embeddings using the CLI.

 Before you start sampling make sure you have

 Now, let’s get started with sampling!

 Follow these steps to sample the most representative images from your dataset:

 #.
 Choose the dataset you want to work on from the “My Datasets” section by clicking on it.